Spotted lanternfly: In Canada

 Canadian Food Inspection Agency has identified a risk of the SLF entering the country and has previously intercepted adult lanternflies traveling to Ontario in shipping crates.
 The primary concern is the potential damage the lanternflies could cause to the wine, fruit, and vegetable industries.
 The Canadian government and agricultural industries are concerned about maintaining quarantine and have expressed hope that quarantine efforts in the United States are successful.
 Although most of Canada is an unsuitable habitat for L. delicatula, southwestern Ontario and southerly parts of other provinces are modeled to have low suitability for inhabitation.
-L. delicatula has been theorized to be capable of maintaining a small population in the region although no specimens have yet been discovered.

-Later, in September 2024, lanternflies were found in Ontario.
+L. delicatula had been theorized to be capable of maintaining a small population in the region although no specimens had been discovered.
+(As of October 2009) Later, in September 2024, lanternflies were found in Ontario.

 In Europe

 The European and Mediterranean Plant Protection Organization classifies L. delicatula as an A1 pest and anticipates it becoming invasive in Europe.
 CLIMEX modeling of potential habitats for L. delicatula has found that the United Kingdom, France, Belgium, Switzerland, Spain, and Italy may be capable of supporting small L. delicatula populations.
 Risk analysis of the spotted lanternfly to become established in Europe has been classified as a moderate to high risk, predominately due to the pervasiveness of A. altissima.
 L. delicatula was observed via iNaturalist in Madrid, Spain on July 17, 2024.
+In August 2026, the presence was confirmed in Moldova, where the insects were found on Ailanthus altissima in the wild, and in south Hungary a month later.